nirvanasupermind/tachyon/REFERENCE.md

 import stmt = "import", string, ";";
 ```

-An import statement is used to include another Eris file.
+An import statement is used to include another Tachyon file.

 ```
-import "file.eris";
+import "file.tachyon";
 ```

 ## 5.11 C++ Import Statements